PoCInnovation/Pool2023/Software/day05/React/README.md

 **Tips:**
 - You will need to easily find components of you UI, give them an [`id`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/id?retiredLocale=id) 😄

-## Step 6 - Your first dashboard
+## Step 6 - Your first dashboard 📋

-Now that you have solid foundations, it's time to go further!
+Now that you have solid foundations, it's time to go further 🔥

 You have a Home page, a Register page and a Login page.
 What's missing?
 A Dashboard page!

 Let's now play with artists 🚀

-To see what is an `Artist`, check the [API doc](../resources/README.md).
+> 💡 To see what is an `Artist`, check the [API doc](../resources/README.md)

-Create a Dashboard page listing some artists, with the following url: `/dashboard`.
+Create a Dashboard page listing some artists, with the `/dashboard` URL.

-> ⚠️ For now, data is stored inside a React useState.
-There is no real database, no interaction with the API.
+> ⚠️ For now, data is stored with a React `useState` hook.
+There is no real database and no interaction with the API.

 **Requirements:**
 - Update the Register `button` to redirect to the Dashboard page when clicked.
 - Update the Login `button` to redirect to the Dashboard page when clicked.
 - The Dashboard page must contains:
-  - A `navbar` in the top containing:
+  - A `navbar` in the top with:
     - A `link` to the Dashboard page on the left.
     - A `button` `Add an Artist` on the right, **doing nothing for now**.
   - A `grid` listing artists's `card`.